anish12341/twitauth/README.md

 ##### User details will be stored in 'user_details' table

 ## BOOM!
 Twitter authorization IS DONE!!
 WITH ONLY 4-5 LINES OF CODE 😁
+## Support for google and facebook coming soon!